Random coalescing geodesics in first-passage percolation: A shift invariant labeling of geodesics

 \subsection{A single source flow}

 In a first step, we define, for every vertex $v\in\Z^2$, a flow from $v$ to $\infty$ along $\tree_v$.
 This flow has a source of magnitude one at $v$ and no sinks.
 We define the flow inductively starting at the root.
 Suppose we have defined the flow into a vertex $w$.
 The flow splits the mass flowing into $w$ equally among all edges in $\tree_v$ that emanate from $w$.
 We denote by $M_v(\Gamma_\star,g]$ the mass that flows out along geodesics in $\tree_v$ that lie strictly above $\Gamma_\star$ and below and including $g$, in the counterclockwise ordering.
-This assigned to each geodesic in $\tree_v$ a value between $0$ and $1$.
-In consistence with the convention of considering $\Gamma_\star$ both minimal and maximal, we think of it as taking value both 0 and 1.
+This assigns to each geodesic in $\tree_v$ a value between $0$ and $1$.
+We make the convention to interpret $M_v(\Gamma_\star,\Gamma_\star]$ as 0, but in consistence with the cyclic ordering, where $\Gamma_\star$ is considered both minimal and maximal, we identify the values 0 and 1.

 The cumulative flow $M_v(\Gamma_\star,g]$ will not (necessarily) provide a labeling of geodesics consistent with the ordering.
 That is, even for $g\in\tree_u$ and $g'\in\tree_v$ that coalesce, and hence are equal as far as the ordering concerns, we may have $M_u(\Gamma_\star,g]\neq M_v(\Gamma_\star,g']$.
 To obtain a labeling consistent with the ordering we will employ an averaging procedure over equivalence classes of $\Z^2$ and work with subsequential limits.